sayan-majumdar-dev/app-manager/README.md

 == Description ==

-A custom WordPress Plugin used to set banner images on the WordPress backend using Cmb2 Library.
-It sends the image link in JSON and using custom WP Rest API it creates an endpoint.
-Using the plugin background images can be set on the WP backend and it will reflect on the Android app by making an API Request to the specific URL.
+A custom WordPress plugin is used to set banner images in the WordPress backend using the CMB2 library.
+It sends the image URL in JSON format and creates an endpoint via a custom WP REST API.
+With this plugin, background images can be set in the WP backend, and they will be reflected in the Android app by making an API request to the specific URL.